lrusso/TinyMCESpreadsheetPlugin/README.md

 # TinyMCE Spreadsheet Plugin

-Spreadsheet plugin for TinyMCE.
 The plugin stores the cell formula as a class name in the cell tag and inserts the result as the cell value.
 It only works inside tables.
 Operators like + - * / % ( ) and symbols like " $ . are allowed.
-This plugin allows you to make references between cells.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/TinyMCESpreadsheetPlugin/master/spreadsheet.png)